pyx-industries/pyx-identity-resolver/documentation/docs/introduction/personas.md

 - The Australian Tax Office (ATO) as the registry operator of the Australian Business Register (ABR) which manages Australian Business Numbers (ABN).
-- GS1 as ther registry operator of the global product register with manages Global Trade Identification Numbers (GTIN)
+- GS1 as there registry operator of the global product register with manages Global Trade Identification Numbers (GTIN)

 ## Registered member